 The formula for the Gordon Growth Model is as follows:

-The metrics included in Gordon Growth model are D1 which is described as the expected annual dividend per share for the upcoming year; k which is defined as the rate of return required and finally g which is the expected dividend growth rate
+The metrics included in the Gordon Growth model are D1 which is described as the expected annual dividend per share for the upcoming year; k which is defined as the rate of return required and finally g which is the expected dividend growth rate

 Example of the Gordon Growth Model